Basit107/Basit107/README.md

-- 👋 Hi, I’m @Basit107 a student in SE
+- 👋 Hi, I’m @Basit107 a student pursuing a degree in Software Engineering
-- 👀 I’m interested in Software development, AI, and cyber security
+- 👀 I’m interested in web development and software.
 - 📫 How to reach me shaikhbasit1657@gmail.com